Young Researchers’ Conference 2019

 - PhD students (from 2nd year students onwards)

-- Researchers with up to one year post-doctoral experience (either in academia or industry).
+- Academic or industry researchers with up to one year of post-doctoral experience

 Read about the 2018 conference.